Gary Barlow: 1989–1996: Take That

 Barlow, who wrote the majority of the group's songs, is widely recognised as the lead singer of Take That.
 After selecting Barlow as the group's lead singer, Nigel Martin-Smith introduced Howard Donald, Jason Orange, Mark Owen and finally Robbie Williams to the fold.
 The group were signed to RCA Records, and after a number of top-40 hits, eventually secured their first number-one with Barlow's "Pray".
 Previous hits included "A Million Love Songs", "It Only Takes a Minute" and "Could It Be Magic".
 The debut album Take That & Party was released on 17 August 1992 and reached number two in the UK Album Chart.
 The following year saw the release of their second album, Everything Changes based on Barlow's own material.
 It went straight in at number one in the UK Albums Chart and spawned four number-one singles, as well as "Why Can't I Wake Up with You" and "Love Ain't Here Anymore" hitting numbers two and three respectively.

 Barlow received an Ivor Novello Award for Best Contemporary Song in 1994 for the number-one hit song "Pray" included on the album.
 In 1994, alongside Rick Astley, Barlow did backing vocals for Elton John's version of "Can You Feel the Love Tonight" from The Lion King.
 Take That's third album Nobody Else, again based on Barlow's own material, went straight to number one and was to be their last studio album of the 1990s.
 The album had three number-one singles, including Barlow's "Back for Good" which peaked at number seven on the US Billboard Hot 100 and was brought forward an unprecedented six weeks before its official release such was the demand for the single.
 A Greatest Hits collection followed again reaching number one.
 The album featured the band's eighth number-one single "How Deep Is Your Love".
-This was to be the first single released by Take That as a four piece (without Robbie Williams) and it was their last single until they reformed in 2005.
+This was to be the first single released by Take That as a four-piece (without Robbie Williams) and it was their last single until they reformed in 2005.

+Barlow didn't sing for a long time after the end of Take That, noting that with the success of Williams as a solo artist, feeling that 'there wasn't room for two'.